dzhgarkava/CarND-P5-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I measured sizes of vehicles and decided to search (code cell 9) in bottom half of the image in 3 different scales:
+I measured sizes of vehicles and decided to search (code cell 9) in bottom half of the image in 3 different scales: 128x128, 96x96, 72x72
-128x128
-96x96
-72x72

 ![alt text][image4]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-I plaed with window sizes and HOG features to ptimize performance and accuracy of the detection, after these experiments I got a nice result.
+I plaed with window sizes and HOG features to optimize performance and accuracy of the detection, after these experiments I got a nice result.
 Here are some example images:

 ![alt text][image5]